 3.3.
 The Registrar acknowledges and accepts that the accreditation obtained hereunder shall at all times be non-exclusive, and that the Registry Operator shall be entitled to accredit other individuals, organisations or companies for the offering and rendering of Domain Name Registration Services and related services.

 3.4.
-As from the date on which Registrar receives its accreditation and for the Term of this Agreement, Registry Operator shall be entitled to refer to Registrar as being one of its accredited registrars, and publish Registrar’s contact details and web site URL on the Registry Web Site and display such information in accordance with the classification made available thereunder, unless requested otherwise by Registrar.
+As from the date on which Registrar receives its accreditation and for the Term of this Agreement, Registry Operator shall be entitled to refer to Registrar as being one of its accredited registrars, and publish Registrar’s contact details and web site URL on the Registry Website and display such information in accordance with the classification made available thereunder, unless requested otherwise by Registrar.

 Article 4.
 General Rights and Obligations of the Registry Operator